 In discussion with this person, I discovered that this person had used late-night exercise to some good effect.
 She had walked up and down the corridors in her house.
 In practice, she believed that it had helped her.
 Please note, believed.
 ‘Belief’ may be enough and sufficient to generate change – without any research study to prove whether this was so or not.

-Reading the advice, reasonable based on scientific findings, was not bad thing in itself, except that it deterred this person.
-Things in print do seem to have more authority, do you not think?!
+Reading the advice, based on reasonable scientific findings, was not bad thing in itself, except that it deterred this person.
+Things in print do seem to have more authority, do you think?!

 That’s a shame in my view as the advice in print may not be so helpful as we think.
 I trust she is going back to her own experiment just noticing what the outcomes are over a period of time.

-By the way, I do a few minutes of puzzling as I settle for sleep.
+By the way, I do a few minutes of puzzling on my smartphone most nights as I settle for sleep.
 Works for me but that’s another device that’s not recommended!

 END RESULT: IF IT WORKS, DON’T KNOCK IT